Newport Beach

 Many women combine breast augmentation with other plastic surgery procedures.
 Popular choices include:

-During your one-on-one consultation, Dr. Larson or Dr. Pham will examine you, discuss the changes you’d like to make, and create a personalized surgical plan.
-You will have plenty of time to ask questions and have your surgeon address your concerns.
+During your one-on-one consultation, Dr. Pham will examine you, discuss the changes you’d like to make, and create a personalized surgical plan.
+You will have plenty of time to ask questions and address your concerns.

 How is breast augmentation performed?

-Our surgeons usually perform breast augmentation as outpatient surgery at one of our private surgery centers.
-You are put under general anesthesia, and the surgeon applies a local anesthetic to control pain after the surgery.
+Dr. Pham usually performs breast augmentation as outpatient surgery at one of our private surgery centers.
+You are put under general anesthesia, and he applies a local anesthetic to control pain after the surgery.

-After making the incisions, the surgeon creates a pocket for each breast implant.
+After making the incisions, Dr. Pham creates a pocket for each breast implant.
 He then inserts the implants, fills saline implants, and ensures the breasts look similar in size and shape.
-Once the surgeon is happy with the result, he closes the incisions with dissolvable sutures, covers them with medical tape, and wraps the breasts with a supportive surgical bra.
+Once Dr. Pham is happy with the result, he closes the incisions with dissolvable sutures, covers them with medical tape, and wraps the breasts with a supportive surgical bra.

 What is the fastest way to recover from breast augmentation?